 It seemed as though there was nothing I could do to escape my feelings of anguish as a mom.
-No matter what the situation was, I felt guilty for doing anything that didn’t involve my child.
-Whether it was going to work, spending time writing, cleaning the house, or even grabbing 30-minutes of “me time” here and there.
+No matter the situation, I felt guilty for doing anything that didn’t involve my child, whether going to work, writing, cleaning the house, or even grabbing 30 minutes of “me time” here and there.

 The guilt of being a modern mom weighed heavier than ever on me.
 This would bring me down more often than not.
 I said no to going to events and lunches with friends, turned my husband down for date night, and skipped doing important things.
-All because I felt that choosing to do those activities somehow made me a bad mom.
+Choosing to do those activities somehow made me a bad mom.
 I worried about everything, felt guilty for worrying too much, and then worried some more about whether or not I was doing enough worrying.
 Motherhood became this scary venture that required me to be present at all times.
 Rather than a fun adventure, I was on with a new and developing little person.

 It seemed likely mom guilt would consume me and turn me (and my poor daughter) into a veritable hermit.
-Never leaving the house, listening to “baby shark” and the Daniel Tiger theme song repeatedly, and eating whatever scraps were leftover from my toddler’s meal.
+I was never leaving the house, listening to “Baby Shark” and the Daniel Tiger theme song repeatedly, and eating whatever scraps were leftover from my toddler’s meal.

 Learning to Let Go of Mom Guilt